SimranKumari93/pandas-practice/README.md

  From **20th September**, this repo will be updated regularly with:
 - Step-by-step data cleaning examples
 - Multiple datasets and techniques
 - Explanations for better understanding
+- 1. Netflix

 ---
  **Happy Learning & Keep Practicing Data Cleaning with Pandas!** 🚀